-The Tesla Model 3 is officially the most popular electric car ever made, surpassing the original mass market electric car, the Nissan Leaf, in April 2021.
+The Tesla Model 3 is officially the most popular electric car ever made, surpassing the original mass-market electric car, the Nissan Leaf, in April 2021.
 Surprised?
-Probably with good reason, because the Model 3 isn’t exactly a budget runabout: it’s a high-tech, future-gazing saloon with a starting price north of £40,000 and, in some versions, pace more akin to a supercar than a zero emissions runabout.
+Probably with good reason, because the Model 3 isn’t exactly a budget runabout: it’s a high-tech, future-gazing saloon with a starting price north of £40,000 and, in some versions, pace more akin to a supercar than a zero-emissions runabout.
 And it’s from a relatively unknown carmaker.

 It’s not quite that simple, obviously.
 If you’re a bit pressed for time then we’ll tell you right away that the Tesla is quicker, more ostensibly futuristic, and has the benefit of Tesla’s nationwide Supercharger plug-in network – for now.
 The Polestar has a much greater sense of depth and luxury, thanks to its Volvo vibes.
 And it’s a hatchback so it’s a bit more practical.

-The Polestar 2 comes across like a taller Volvo S60 and most of its basic cabin architecture is familiar to the Volvo range, except for its massive Google-powered touchscreen, whose software is very intuitive and will be quite familiar to anyone with an Android phone.
+The Polestar 2 comes across like a taller Volvo S60 and most of its basic cabin architecture is familiar to the Volvo) range, except for its massive Google-powered touchscreen, whose software is very intuitive and will be quite familiar to anyone with an Android phone.
 And because the Polestar is tall, the driving position is a little higher – not quite SUV-like, but set higher than the average hatchback.

 But the main difference between a Polestar 2 and a common or garden Volvo is a characteristic that might be a little problematic for some: its ride quality.
 The Polestar is generally comfortable, but because it’s a sporty car it has quite over-firm suspension as standard, of a type that reads all the lumps and bumps on the road.
 This can be mitigated with the Performance Pack, which adds adjustable dampers, but it’s a pricey option (£5000) and the adjustments need to be made manually – as in, by getting under the car with a toolkit, which is best left to a Polestar dealer.

-Not really, no. We might have overstated it.
 In most ways besides some wheel agitation on rougher roads, the Polestar 2 is a comfortable car.
 The seats themselves are supremely comfortable – more Volvo vibes – and the general quiet refinement of the Polestar is one of its best qualities.
 You’d say it feels like a more hefty, arguably more ‘complete’ car than the Tesla Model 3.

-We’re not, but now you mention it, the bare minimalism of the Tesla’s cabin can make it appear like Tesla bought a generic, unfurnished car dashboard and completed it by just gluing a massive screen to the thing.
+The bare minimalism of the Tesla’s cabin can make it appear like Tesla bought a generic, unfurnished car dashboard and completed it by just gluing a massive screen to the thing.
 That’s really part of the appeal though.
 The Model 3 feels like it’s dispensed with unnecessary clutter, sort of like what Apple did with the first iPhone.
 There’s no instrument display behind the steering wheel, and no air vents – or so it seems at first.
 It’s a car built by a tech company, and it shows.